 The ITC Gardenia is an unrivalled role model for sustainability in hospitality.
-The industry is not one known for its care of the environment – travel puts significant pressure on resources as it caters to millions of guests each year.
+Travel puts significant pressure on resources as it caters to millions of guests each year.
 But here at the ITC Gardenia, they bring the science of sustainable tourism up front and centre to hotel guests.
 It’s part of their brand; the hotel’s marketing tag line is in fact “Responsible Luxury.”

 And luxury it is; the Gardenia is easily one of the city’s and India‘s most contemporary, but opulent hotels.
 It has a prestigious address, overlooking the Bangalore Club, and is nestled in an elite neighbourhood.
 It fuses together inspiration from old India with the spirit of what is billed as the country’s silicon valley – lotus pavilions and wind-cooled atriums meet hipster hanging gardens and heat-resisting roofs.
 Staff in crisp uniforms and colourful saris rub shoulders with India’s top influencers and Californian tech moguls in Korean street-fashion.